 Federal agencies have ultimate jurisdiction with respect to species on the federal list and Oregon actively participates in federal decision-making processes and recovery planning.
 The protections of the ESA trump any less protective provisions of state law.
-Five species are listed under OESA but not under the ESA: bald eagle, gray whale, kit fox, wolverine, and Washington ground squirrel.
-Wildlife species protected by the ESA but not state-listed include: Canada lynx, and Steller sea lion.
+Five species are listed under the Oregon ESA but not under the federal ESA: brown pelican, gray whale, kit fox, wolverine, and Washington ground squirrel.
+Wildlife species protected by the ESA but not state-listed include: Canada lynx, Columbian white-tailed deer (Lower Columbia River population) and Steller sea lion: there are 17 fish species or distinct population segments.

-The Fish and Wildlife Commission makes policy decisions under OESA regarding animal and fish species.
-The Department of Agriculture makes plant species determinations (ORS 564.100).
+The Oregon Fish and Wildlife Commission make policy decisions under the Oregon ESA regarding animal and fish species.
+The Oregon Department of Agriculture (ODA) makes plant species determinations (ORS 564.100 -564.135).
 Insects and butterflies are monitored by the Natural Heritage Program at Oregon State University.
-The Natural Heritage Information Center is a repository for locational data for all sensitive, threatened, and endangered species in Oregon.
-Scientific data supporting listing decisions and recovery status of threatened and endangered plants is gathered and maintained by the Department of Agriculture.
+The Oregon Biodiversity Information Center is a repository for occurrence data for all sensitive, threatened, and endangered species in Oregon.
+Scientific data supporting listing decisions and recovery status of threatened and endangered plants is gathered and maintained by ODA.